HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## Owner and Group
 Changing both the owning group and owning user of all files and directories in the working directory using `chown`.

+## Symbolic Links
+Changing both the owning user and owning group of a symbolic link with a fixed name, _not_ the file it links to.